stacken/w3/stacken/pages/index.en.md

 {{% subpage-box text="Learn more / Become a member" link="member" %}}
-Stacken is a good way to find people that share your interests, or alternatively learn something new from out members.
+Stacken is a good way to find people that share your interests, or alternatively learn something new from our members.
 {{% /subpage-box %}}